mdabidullah/lumensuite/packages/docs/blog/document-centric.md

 ![showcase-fragments-2](../images/showcase-fragments-2.jpg)

 Additionally, the document-centric approach aids in better separation between the data layer and rendering layer, enabling developers to break free from the typically DOM-based editors, to implement better performance optimization strategies.
-For example, the BlockSuite document supports a surface block specially designed for rendering graphic content, which could take the advantage of the HTML5 `<canvas>`.
-BlockSuite allows these graphic contents to interleave with other block tree contents rendered to the DOM, automatically merging graphic elements into as few canvases as possible to enhance rendering performance:
+For example, the LumenSuite document supports a surface block specially designed for rendering graphic content, which could take the advantage of the HTML5 `<canvas>`.
+LumenSuite allows these graphic contents to interleave with other block tree contents rendered to the DOM, automatically merging graphic elements into as few canvases as possible to enhance rendering performance:

 ![context-interleaving](../images/context-interleaving.png)

 In contrast, when there are 2000 canvas shapes in the document, tldraw, the DOM-based open-source whiteboard, would reaches its limit.
 At this point, it exhibits noticeable frame drops during viewport panning and zooming, degrading the content to placeholders with React suspense.
-However, the canvas renderer in BlockSuite could still maintain a frame rate of over 100fps at this time - and don't forget, you can still use the complete DOM-based rich text editing capability!
+However, the canvas renderer in LumenSuite could still maintain a frame rate of over 100fps at this time - and don't forget, you can still use the complete DOM-based rich text editing capability!

 ![showcase-edgeless-perf](../images/showcase-edgeless-perf.jpg)

-A year after creating BlockSuite, we have not only implemented a collaborative editing framework under the document-centric approach but also delivered an editor product with powerful document editing and canvas whiteboard editing capabilities.
+A year after creating LumenSuite, we have not only implemented a collaborative editing framework under the document-centric approach but also delivered an editor product with powerful document editing and canvas whiteboard editing capabilities.
 Considering the time traditionally required to implement complex rich text editors from scratch, we believe this is a highly efficient pattern.
-Of course, as a young open-source project, BlockSuite still has many areas for continuous improvement, and we hope you could stay tuned!
+Of course, as a young open-source project, LumenSuite still has many areas for continuous improvement, and we hope you could stay tuned!

 ## Summary